 It can be so easy to do the same thing over and over every night.

 But if you’re like us, you might not have thought about your bedtime routine since your toddler was a baby.

-When you’re starting pacifier weaning, it’s good to look at what’s working and what’s not working.
+When starting pacifier weaning, it’s good to look at what’s working and what’s not.

 So when you’re looking at transitioning away from big things like a pacifier: Think about your routine as a whole, and whether or not it’s working for you.

 Because sometimes, what worked in the past doesn’t work anymore.

 Or even if it is working, it might not be the most optimal routine, especially if you’re trying to figure out how to get rid of the pacifier…